VT-HEC Instructors, Presenters, and Consultants

 at Fitzsimmons is an instructor for the VT-HEC Early Childhood/EC Special Education Licensing program.
 She is currently the Common Core Implementation Coordinator at the Vermont Agency of Education.
 Previously, she worked as the Elementary Science Assessment Coordinator and the Assistant Director of the Research, Standards, and Assessment team at the Agency.
 Before moving to state-level work, Pat was the Science Specialist for both Barre Town and Barre City Elementary and Middle Schools.
 She fondly remembers her first position in public school as a kindergarten teacher which she thoroughly enjoyed for fourteen years.

-eather (Dr.) Flynn is a licensed psychologist, certified school psychologist, and Director of Clinical Services at CCSN.
-Dr. Flynn provides psychological assessment for children and adolescents with autism spectrum disorders and developmental disabilities.
+eather (Dr.) Flynn is a licensed psychologist and certified school psychologist.
+She provides psychological assessment for children and adolescents with autism spectrum disorders and developmental disabilities at The Center for Children with Special Needs (CCSN).
 She received her Ph.D. in School Psychology from the University of Connecticut.
 Prior to joining CCSN, Dr. Flynn worked as a school psychologist in public school systems in Newton and Needham, MA.
 Her primary responsibilities included completing cognitive and educational evaluations, providing individual and group counseling to students with a variety of emotional and behavioral needs, and consultation with teachers and families.
 In addition, Dr. Flynn served as Site Director for Aspire (formerly known as YouthCare, a therapeutic program affiliated with Massachusetts General Hospital) where she supervised the administrative, clinical, and programmatic operations of the summer camp program for children and adolescents diagnosed with autism spectrum disorders.
 Dr. Flynn has also been an Adjunct Professor at Northeastern University and Suffolk University in Massachusetts where she taught graduate level courses in psychological assessment.

 my Gregoire graduated from Boston College in 1991 with a bachelor’s degree in early childhood education.
 For the first two years of her career she taught second grade in rural North Carolina.
 The following 19 years she spent teaching at the elementary level, primarily in second and third grade in Bow, NH.
 In 2012 Amy received her masters in math education from Lesley University.
 She has three teaching certificates, elementary math specialist, secondary math, and early childhood education.
 Amy currently works as the math specialist for Bow Memorial School in Bow, NH.
 Amy works with students, providing both tier 2 and tier 3 math instruction within their RTI program.
 In addition, Amy co-teaches with teachers and provides on site professional development.
 Amy presently serves on the board of the New Hampshire Teachers of Mathematics as their elementary representative.